 www.coracle.ie | @thecoracler

-Ten RGAP titles including Stephen Willats’ ‘Artwork as Social Model’ are available through Cornerhouse.
-Martin Rogers amassed a vast collection of artist’s books for personal, colleague and student reference.
-These have now been taken by Chelsea College of Art Library, University of the Arts London, who also hold the RGAP archive in their library.
+Ten RGAP titles including Stephen Willats’ ‘Artwork as Social Model’ continue to be available through Cornerhouse Publications.
+The RGAP archive and Martin Rogers own collection of artist’s books have now been taken by Chelsea College of Art Library, University of the Arts London.

 Any further information about RGAP or their publications, or about Martin Rogers, please contact Lindsey Adams on 01243 775870.